an3ssen/Convoclub-2022/Script.md

 # A disappointing chatbot conversation

+Before we start I want to share with you a conversation I had with the chatbot on the website of the manufacturer of my car.

 > **Chatbot**: Hello!
 How can I help you today?

 > **Me**: I need to change the battery in my key fob.